chenyilan/CDSS/README.md

 # CDSS
-The code of "A Masked Cross-domain Self-supervised Framework for Photoacoustic Computed Tomography Reconstruction"
+The code of "Masked Cross-domain Self-supervised Deep Learning Framework for Photoacoustic Computed Tomography Reconstruction"